20095712-5/budibase_csv_import/README.md

 If you need to transform the data into a different schema, you should create a Budibase automation based on a "Create Row" trigger on your import table.

+You can also set a UUID to be set on every row to differentiate imports

 ### onImport

 Choose which actions you want to perform once the import is complete